KrisV-777/C4-Compiler/ReadMe.md

 # C4 Compiler

+A compiler for a subset of C, which I wrote as part of a university course I took during winter 2024.
+The project was originally intended to be done in a group of three and implemented step wise throughout the semester, however my group gave up halfway through the first phase, I therefore wrote the entire project myself.
-A compiler for a subset of C, following [ISO Standard, Draft N1570](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n1570.pdf) under the given constraints:
+The implementation follows the [ISO Standard, Draft N1570](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n1570.pdf) under the given constraints:

 ## Expressions (§6.5)
 Only the given expressions are handled fully: